International Society of Explosives Engineers

-The International Society of Explosives Engineers (ISEE) is a tax-exempt professional body founded in 1974 to advance the science and art of explosives engineering..
+The International Society of Explosives Engineers (ISEE) is a tax-exempt professional body founded in 1974 to "advance the science and art of explosives engineering."
 Headquartered in Cleveland, Ohio, it is the primary international organization for explosives engineers.
+Current president of ISEE is Janeen T. Smith.

 History

 ISEE was founded in Pittsburgh in 1974, when a small group of explosives engineers came together to discuss how to advance the science and art of explosives engineering.
 Since then the ISEE has grown to over 4000 members with 45 local chapters.

 Publications

-The ISEE has 2 primary peer reviewed publications, and an industry handbook.
+The ISEE has 2 primary peer-reviewed publications, and an industry handbook.